Loading...

 Portion Control

-Reduce the portion size of the chicken breast and roasted vegetables to help moderate the glucose response.
+Reduce the portion size of chicken breast and roasted vegetables to manage the intake of carbohydrates and proteins, which can impact glucose levels.

 Hydration